mccamon/main-site/mike.md

 - Advocated social and institutional change as candidate for U.S. Congress
 - Serial disruptor in the technology and non-profit sectors

-For the past several years I have been semi-retired, have run for U.S. Congress, and now work for Virtual Management as a hosted leader of trade groups like the NFC Forum, IOWN Global Forum, HAPS Alliance, and OWASP Foundation.
+For the past several years I have been semi-retired, have run for U.S. Congress, and now work for Virtual as a hosted executive of groups like the NFC Forum, IOWN Global Forum, HAPS Alliance, and OWASP Foundation.
 Before that, I was on the leadership team that launched Matt Damon's Water.org, directing grassroots advocacy and fundraising efforts while closely collaborating with Facebook, Twitter, Instagram, and YouTube, building innovative ways to connect with supporters.
 My role was to exploit the intersection of marketing and technology to help end the water crisis.

 Over my thirty year career in technology and nonprofit I have directed teams that have defined, product managed, launched, and marketed dozens of new products around the globe.
 I have worked in an internet startup (before there were such things), for the Fortune 50, and on international assignments all spanning the public, private, and non-profit sectors.